zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/configure-apache/1/_index.md

-## 1. Reference the apache2 cookbook
+## 1. Reference the httpd cookbook

 We'll load the `httpd` cookbook just like we did the `apt` cookbook.
 Append the line `depends 'httpd', '~> 0.2.14'` to <code class="file-path">metadata.rb</code>, making the entire file look like this.